nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/architecture.rst

 .. image:: images/batchlet-flow.png
   :scale: 75

-1. Batch Runtime of JSR352 calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process before execution of batchlet step.
+1. Batch Runtime of Jakarta Batch calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process before execution of batchlet step.
 2. Sequentially executes the listener before executing the batchlet step.
-3. `Batchlet` is executed from the Batch Runtime of JSR352.
+3. `Batchlet` is executed from the Batch Runtime of Jakarta Batch.
 4. `Batchlet` executes business logic is executed.
 (For the responsibility assignment of Batchlet, refer to the :ref:`Batchlet responsibility assignment <jsr352-batchlet_design>`).
-5. Batch Runtime of JSR352 calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process after execution of batchlet step.
+5. Batch Runtime of Jakarta Batch calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process after execution of batchlet step.
 6. Sequentially executes the listener after executing the batchlet step.
 (Executes in the reverse order of No 2)

 .. _jsr352-batch_flow_chunk: